 - dutch oven – super versatile and soooo pretty, this enameled dutch oven will make your short ribs super tasty and last you a lifetime.

 - blendtec or vitamix blender – makes yorkshire pudding batter very easily.
 I have a blendtec, Debbie has a vitamix.
 Both are kick ass!

-- mini muffin tins – you must have one of these in order to make the mini yorkshire pudding.
+- mini muffin tins – you must have one of these in order to make the puddings.
 Two makes it even easier.

 - food processor – among other things that this is awesome for, it makes the truffle aioli super easy.
 Debbie and I both have this version.

 - a good whisk – a good whisk is important if you are making the yorkshire batter or truffle aioli by hand.

 If you’ve tried this stuffed yorkshire pudding recipe then don’t forget to rate the recipe and let us know how it turned out in the comments below.
 We love hearing from you!

 We love to see your creations!
 Tag @Cookswithcocktails if you post a picture of this recipe on INSTAGRAM

 Mini Yorkshire Pudding Stuffed with Shortribs and Truffle Aoli